Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Proof of Theorem 3.1

 to guarantee that the event $\{2\| E \|_2 < \mu\}$ has probability larger than $1-2\alpha$.
-(In practice, we need a procedure that determines $\mu$ based on $\|\wh T\|_2$ instead of $\|T\|_2$, and at the same time guarantees the convergence rate in (\ref{T}) and (\ref{S}) in terms of $\|T\|_2$.
-Theorem~\ref{thm:elementary} describes such a procedure in detail, using the results from Theorem~\ref{thm:main_operator_norm_bound}.)
-On the other hand, the following string of inequalities
+(In practice, we need a procedure that determines $\mu$ based on $\|\wh T\|_2$ instead of $\|T\|_2$, and at the same time guarantees the convergence rates in (\ref{T}) and (\ref {S}) in terms of $\|T\|_2$.
+Theorem~\ref{thmm:elementary} describes such a procedure in detail, using the results from Theorem~\ref {thmm:main_operator_norm_bound}.)
+On the other hand, by Theorem~\ref {thmm:T_Sigma} and the condition $\lambda_r(\Theta^*) \ge2 \mu$, the following string of inequalities